The answer to this question, like many technology questions, really comes down to what you want to do with the platform.

 Consideration: Most marketing sites are essentially brochures with a buy button and perhaps a blog.
 In this case, Webflow has the advantage of having just enough of the core features without the technology overhead of more extensive systems.

-Ultimately, we love both tools but for different reasons.
 We fell in love with WordPress after it launched back in '03 and have fond memories building sites on the Kubrick theme.
 WordPress set the standard for the common CMS.
 It gained traction for being cost effective as well.

 But over the last few years we have moved away from working in WordPress because while it is very powerful and scaleable, it almost became too much technology for what we needed on our projects.
 And what we ultimately need is a powerful tool that allows a wide audience of people to author an experience, not just a page.